small-tech/jsdb/README.md

 For initial brainstorming, see [this gist](https://gist.github.com/aral/fc4115fdf338e02d735ae58e245817ce).

-__Current status:__ 15 Sep, 2020: transparent JSON persistence is now functional.
+__Current status:__ 18 Sep, 2020: several refactors later, transparent JSON persistence is now about as optimised as I can make it right now.
 Next up: bring test coverage to 100% and then give the query mechanism an initial shot.

 __Needless to say, this is not ready for use yet.
 But feel free to take a look around.__